Gnocchi alla Romana

 The gnocchi is made from semolina flour, milk (we used almond milk), eggs, nutmeg, and cheese.
 The process of making these special gnocchi is not too complicated and it's a great addition as a classic Italian recipe.
 I especially like how these gnocchi get their crispy, cheesy edges after baking in the oven (with a little extra time at the end under the broiler).
 In addition, I also love the fragrant sage that is tucked in between each gnocchi as it bakes.

-We enjoyed eating these as is and with Vincenzo's Bolognese sauce and it's delicious either way.
+We enjoyed eating these as is and as a nice combination, with Vincenzo's mom's Bolognese sauce and it's delicious either way.
 However, my preference was to eat them along with the meat sauce...it was a delicious combination.